kuralit/kuralit/docs/README.md

-# KuralIt Documentation
+# Kuralit Documentation

-This directory contains the source files for the KuralIt documentation site, built with [Mintlify](https://mintlify.com).
+This directory contains the source files for the Kuralit documentation site, built with [Mintlify](https://mintlify.com).

 ## Documentation Structure

 The documentation is organized into the following main sections:

 ### Getting Started
-- Introduction to KuralIt
+- Introduction to Kuralit
 - Quickstart guides for Python and Flutter SDKs
 - Architecture overview
 - Configuration guides